 This bridge is technically a relic from US-112, although for the sake of clarity, it is usually considered the Old US-12 Bridge.
 US-12 was during the time this bridge was built, right through 1933 when the Michigan State Highway Department realigned the highway south of the truss bridge, actually US-112.
 At that time, US-12 followed the current route of I-94.
 Remnants of this highway, which passed through cities like Kalamazoo, Battle Creek, Albion, Jackson, and Paw Paw, are commonly named Michigan Avenue today.
 Only in 1962 when I-94 was completed did US-112 become US-12 and the Michigan Avenue US-12 was decommissioned.
-Find out more about the highways at this excellent website.

 This bridge is unusual because it is a Michigan State Highway Department standard plan structure and bears much similarity to Michigan's standard Parker pony truss plan as seen in bridges like M-86.
 This is a relatively short bridge, and as such a Parker truss was most likely unnecessary here.